Adele owns a framed piece of Celine Dion's used chewing gum

 The star also recalled the advice John Mayer gave her after she underwent throat surgery in 2011.

-“He was very encouraged to stay silent and patient and [said] that my injury was a very common singer injury so I shouldn’t worry about it,” she said.
+“He was very encouraging to stay silent and be patient and [said] that my injury was a very common singer injury so I shouldn’t worry about it,” she said.
 “He was great.
 He’s such a sweetheart.
 I like him so much.”

 Last Friday (October 15), Adele released her long-awaited comeback track ‘Easy On Me’.
-She revealed in a recent interview that there were “three options” for her lead single from ’30’.
+She revealed in a recent interview that there were “three very different options” for her ’30’ lead single.

-“Obviously ‘Easy on Me,’” she said, “and then there’s another one which is like, I got very into Goldfrapp again.
+“Obviously ‘Easy On Me’,” she said, “and then there’s another one which is like, I got very into Goldfrapp again.

 “There’s another one that’s very sort of ’70s, like piano, singer-songwriter-y,” she added.
 “When I say piano, I mean it’s got a whole band on it, but just very Carpenters, like very Elton, whatever.”